Medical Nutrition Therapy

 I grew up in San Antonio, Texas, so naturally, my comfort food is bean and cheese tacos.
 I love Indian food, kimchi has grown on me and

 I love trying out new restaurants in the Austin area where we live.

 I love baking homemade gluten free desserts (I'm allergic to gluten AND eggs, which is tricky for finding baked goods).
 I'm not the best home cook out there but I can follow a good recipe.
 I recently discovered Trader Joe's Dark Chocolate Peanut Butter cups....they are SO good!

 If you know the enneagram personality types, I'm a type one.
 So, I'm someone you would want flying your plane or doing your surgery.
 I'm great with details, a perfectionist, but can also set too high of standards for myself and others.
 I have learned to let grace, kindness and compassion play a huge role in my work and personal life.

-My approach is science based and compassionate.
+My approach to nutrition is science based and compassionate.